1. Call for Papers and Participation

 Submission of Papers:

 Papers reporting original and unpublished research results on above and any other related HPCS topics are solicited.
 Manuscripts submitted should not be under simultaneous consideration by any other conference or venues.
-Submission should include a completed online web based form (or a cover page) with authors' names, affiliations, addresses, fax and phone numbers, and email addresses of all authors.
+Submission should include a completed online web based form (can also include a cover page) with authors' names, affiliations, addresses, fax and phone numbers, and email addresses of all authors.
 Manuscripts templates are posted on the Author's Info page.
 Please indicate clearly the corresponding author(s), although all authors are equally responsible for the paper and its content.
-Include up to 6 keywords from the above list and an abstract of no more than 400 words.
-Electronic submissions to main conference track will be accepted only in PDF format, uploaded to the web site above.
-Please submit an electronic copy of your full draft manuscript, not to exceed 8 pages in the single-spaced, double-column format, including figures, tables, and references, according to the template posted on the HPCS 2016 web site using the conference web site submission link (Upload) at http://hpcs2016.cisedu.info.
+Include up to 7 keywords from the above list and an abstract of no more than 400 words.
+Electronic submissions to main conference track will be accepted only in PDF format, uploaded to this web site (left menu).
+Please submit an electronic copy of your full draft manuscript, not to exceed 8 pages in the single-spaced, double-column format, including figures, tables, and references, according to the template posted on the HPCS 2017 web site using the conference web site submission link (Upload) at http://hpcs2017.cisedu.info.
 Additional pages will be charged an additional fee.
 If accepted, the final camera-ready manuscript will follow the conference format template posted, which will be made available to all authors.

 Plans are underway to have the best accepted papers be selected for publication in some journal special issue(s).
 Detailed information will soon be announced, and will be made available on the official conference website.